charisearter/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+Q1.
+Briefly compare and contrast .forEach & .map (2-3 sentences max)

+A1. .forEach iterates over the entire array without stopping like a for loop.
+It calls a function for each element of the array.
+It is not good to use for huge data sets because of memory issues.

+.map creates a new array with the result of calling a function for each array element.
+It does not change the original array. .map takes 2 arguments (callback and the context)

-2. What is the difference between a function and a method?
+Q2.
+Explain the difference between a callback and a higher-order function.

+A2.
+Callbacks are functions that are passed into other functions as arguments.
+Higher-order functions are functions that receive other functions as parameters.

-3. What is closure?
+Q3.
+What is closure?

+A3.
+Closure is a collection of all the variables in scope at the time of the creation of the function.

-4. Describe the four rules of the 'this' keyword.
+Q4.
+Describe the four rules of the 'this' keyword.

+A4.
+Implicit binding - whatever is to the left when function is invoked is what “this” references.
+Explicit binding - (call, apply, bind) tell exactly what “this” is refering to.

+.call - immediately invokes function and passes arguments 1 by 1.

+.apply - immediately invokes function and passes arguments as an array

+.bind - does not immediately invoke function but creates new function to be called later

-5. Why do we need super() in an extended class?
+Q5.
+Why do we need super() in an extended class?

+A5. super() calls the Parent of the extended class.
+If it isn’t there it won’t know whose child it is.

 ## Project Set up